 Glutathione is known as the ‘mother of all antioxidants’ and every cell in our body produces it.
 However, due to our current diet and lifestyle choices, our bodies are beginning to become severely deficient.
 Glutathione is essential for maintaining a healthy immune system, prevent damage from environmental toxins and discourage cancer production.

-Potassium is one half of the sodium-potassium pump that is the cellular transport mechanism that drives bodily processes such as nerve cell signaling, heart contractions, and kidney functions.
+Potassium is one half of the sodium-potassium pump that is the cellular transport mechanism that drives bodily processes such as nerve cell signalling, heart contractions, and kidney functions.
 Potassium is required to regulate healthy blood sugar levels, maintain strong bones, regulate blood pressure, as well as, reducing stress and anxiety.

 Gut Healing Bone Broth